vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 | `remove` | The entity will be DELETEd if it exists
 | `putUriExcludeIdentifier` | Some APIs handle PUTting of entities by PUTing to the parent resource and specifying the entity to create in the body.
 If the subresource handles PUTting in that way, set this parameter to `true`.
 If `false` or unspecified, PUT calls will be made to the path which ends with the entities name.
 | `putInsteadOfPost` | Some APIs use PUTting instead of POSTing for creation of new entities.
 If the subresource uses PUTting instead of POSTing, set this parameter to `true`.
+| `postQueryParams` | Query Parameters to add to the Url of a POST command.
+Not a frequent usa case but required to submit for example the `guid` of a UseCaseDefinition to migrate.
 | `overwriteExisting` | The default behavior is to not overwrite existing entities in case they already exist.
 Set this field to `true` to overwrite any existing entity.
 | `config` | The free-form body of the request in YAML specification.
 When PUTting or POSTing to APIs the content is converted from YAML to JSON and sent with header `Content-Type: application/json` | | `Name:`&#160;`Publish`<br>`Guid:`&#160;`c9689fe0-a0e9-40d7-af82-500bba342b62`<br>`UseCaseGroupName:`&#160;`Publish`<br>`UseCaseGroupOrderNo:`&#160;`2`<br>`OrderNo:`&#160;`1`<br>`ProductGuid:`<br>`- 62e052b1-6864-4502-87dc-944be4f5d783`<br>`UseCaseType:` `dynamic`<br>`Json:`&#160;`|`<br>&#160;&#160;`{"Overview":{"AllowToggleView":false,`<br>&#160;&#160;`"View":"detailed","Columns":[]},`<br>&#160;&#160;`"Fields:"`<br>&#160;&#160;`[{"Name":"targetStorage","DisplayName":"Target`<br>&#160;&#160;`Storage","Type":"VS_Storage","IsRequired":true,`<br>&#160;&#160;`"InputProperties":{"Storage":"Storage"}},`<br>&#160;&#160;`{"Name":"userSelectableWF",`<br>&#160;&#160;`"DisplayName":"User-Selectable`&#160;`Workflows",`<br>&#160;&#160;`"Type":"Multiple_Workflow",`<br>&#160;&#160;`"IsRequired":true},`<br>&#160;&#160;`{"Name":"userSelectableMetadata",`<br>&#160;&#160;`"DisplayName":"User-Selectable Metadata",`<br>&#160;&#160;`"Type":"CustomInput_MaskedControl"}],"Actions":`<br>&#160;&#160;`[{"IsEnabled":true,"Name":"Edit","OrderNo":1,`<br>&#160;&#160;`"TooltipMessage":"Edit this Publish `<br>&#160;&#160;`Configuration","Type":"edit"},`<br>&#160;&#160;`{"IsEnabled":true,`<br>&#160;&#160;`"Name":"Workflow Designer","OrderNo":3,`<br>&#160;&#160;`"TooltipMessage":"Open Workflow Designer",`<br>&#160;&#160;`"Type":"openWorkflow",`<br>&#160;&#160;`"SystemEndpointName":"workflow designer"}]`<br>&#160;&#160;`,"AllowMultipleConfig":false}`